davedelong/CHCSVParser/README.markdown

 ###Parsing
 In order to parse CSV files, you'll need `CHCSVParser.h` and `CHCSVParser.m`.
 A `CHCSVParser` works very similarly to an `NSXMLParser`, in that it synchronously parses the data and invokes delegate callback methods to let you know that it has found a field, or has finished reading a line, or has encountered a syntax error.

+A `CHCSVParser` can be created either with a path to a CSV file, or with an `NSString` of CSV data.

 ###Writing
 In order to write data to a CSV file, you'll need `CHCSVWriter.h` and `CHCSVWriter.m`.
 A `CHCSVWriter` has 2 primary methods (beyond the designated initializer): `writeField:` and `writeLine`.